Murder of Estelle Mouzin

-The Estelle Mouzin case is a French criminal case which began on 9 January 2003 with the disappearance of Estelle Mouzin in the city of Guermantes in France.
+The Estelle Mouzin case is a French criminal case which began on 9January 2003 with the disappearance of Estelle Mouzin in the city of Guermantes in France.
 Estelle Mouzin was a nine-year-old girl who was returning from school when she disappeared.

 For a long time, this disappearance was not solved and the investigation remained at a standstill.
-But sixteen and a half years later, on 27 November 2019, Michel Fourniret, a pedophile serial killer already sentenced to life imprisonment, became the main suspect: he was indicted for "kidnapping and false imprisonment followed by death".
-Then, on 24 January 2020, Monique Olivier, his former wife, claimed that he had indeed killed Estelle Mouzin; finally, on 6 March 2020, this claim was confirmed with Michel Fourniret's confession.
+But sixteen and a half years later, on 27November 2019, Michel Fourniret, a pedophile serial killer already sentenced to life imprisonment, became the main suspect: he was indicted for "kidnapping and false imprisonment followed by death".
+Then, on 24January 2020, Monique Olivier, his former wife, claimed that he had indeed killed Estelle Mouzin; finally, on 6March 2020, this claim was confirmed with Michel Fourniret's confession.
 Fourniret died before he could be prosecuted, but Olivier was convicted of helping him to kidnap Mouzin and sentenced to life imprisonment.

 Each year, a march is organised in memory of Estelle Mouzin.
 Her body has not been found.

 Disappearance

 On Thursday 9 January 2003, Estelle Mouzin, a nine-year-old girl, disappeared on the way back from school in Guermantes.
-She was seen for the last time in front of a bakery, while she was returning to the house of her mother, Suzanne Mouzin, who was in the process of divorce from the girl's father, Eric Mouzin.
+She was seen for the last time in front of a bakery, while she was returning to the house of her mother, Suzanne Mouzin, who was in the process of divorcing the girl's father, Eric Mouzin.
 Her mother reported the fact she was missing to the local police station shortly after 7:00p.m.
 Her disappearance sparked huge media coverage all over the country.